ecupaio/dcgffl/_power-rankings/season-23-power-rankings-bye-week-special.md

   it has been… weird.
 Rainstorms, heavy winds, hurricanes, forfeits, and games on saturday?
 Lucky number 23 I guess.
 We’re just glad the bye week is over and that we can get back to football this Sunday.
-At least our travel team brought back a tan from Gay Bowl.
+At least our travel team brought back a cute tan from Gay Bowl.
 Anyhoo, below is a look ahead at this week’s games.      '
 season: 23
 week: 4
 rankings: